prashant1810/MLOpsAzure/README.md

 - newgrp docker

 Go to GitHub Settings/Actions/Runner
-- create for runner for linux
+- create for EC2 for runner for linux

 Goto Secrets/Actions